Graduate Admissions Info & Requirements

 Dear Graduate Applicants,

-- Graduate students are required to have completed undergraduate CDIS-related courses, specifically Neurology and Aural Rehabilitation, which are prerequisites to graduate courses.
+- Graduate students are required to have completed undergraduate CDIS-related courses, specifically Neurology, Aural Rehabilitation, Hearing Science and Anatomy and Physiology, which are prerequisites to graduate courses.

 - The Texas State CDIS graduate program requires applicants to have taken two separate disorder courses in the CDIS major prior to enrolling at Texas State, due to the immediate placement in clinical practicum during the first semester.